Ranked List of the Best UT Schools

 Location: Tyler

-UT Tyler is home to five professional colleges and one “traditional” college of arts and sciences, with more than 40 bachelor’s degree programs and 90 academic degree programs in all.
+UT Tyler is home to five academic colleges and three schools, with more than 90 academic degree programs in all.
 The school is diverse, with students representing 167 Texas counties, 45 states, and 60+ nations.
-Also notable is the university’s picturesque campus — 200 acres alongside a lake and surrounded by pine and oak forests.
+Also notable is the university’s picturesque campus—260+ acres alongside a lake and surrounded by pine and oak forests.

 Learn more about UT Tyler and your chances of acceptance.